CCNYRoboticsLab/concreteIn_inpection_VGGF/README.md

 ### 1.1 To enable a customized fine tuning, we  modified the Lasagne

-Please follow the instruction to modify you lasagne to be able to train in your our computer.
+Please follow the [instruction we provided](https://github.com/ccny-ros-pkg/concreteIn_inpection_VGGF/tree/master/changeForLasagne) to modify your lasagne to be able to train in your our computer.

 ### 1.2 The Computer